void-linux/void-packages/Manual.md

 specified by absolute path, which are expected and allowed to contain machine code files.

 - `nocross` If set, cross compilation won't be allowed and will exit immediately.
-This should be set to a string describing why it fails, or a link to a travis buildlog demonstrating the failure.
+This should be set to a string describing why it fails, or a link to a buildlog (from the official builders, CI buildlogs can vanish) demonstrating the failure.

 - `restricted` If set, xbps-src will refuse to build the package unless `etc/conf` has `XBPS_ALLOW_RESTRICTED=yes`.
 The primary builders for Void